This company is not yet accredited. To learn more, see reviews below or submit your own.

 Are they kidding me- we live in Colorado.
 SO basically we have to cover or tarp the car 5-6 months out of the year and not drive because if any precipitaion gets in then we have to replace who knows how many plugs, coils again.
 All this not to mention that the head gasket has been leaking since we bought it (found that out at first visit to service) but not ENOUGH to be replaced under the warranty.
 We are now approaching 100k miles that the warranty will be no good anyway.
 Not that it or the dealership has done anything to help us.
 I need some advise and help as I am at my breaking point with this vehicle.
 This is a summary of problems.
 My family and I dont have the money to continue this battle with a major dealership who has no concern for their customers.

-Phil Long Ford Company Profile
+Phil Long Ford Company Information

 - Company Name: